Feyerabend/obsolete/STEPS.md

 The applet viewer (or equivalent web client) is needed to run bytecode that is an extension of the applet class (java.applet.Applet).
 In the HTML file there is a reference to the byte code fileT.class.
 For the most part, the machine-specific code in the applet viewer deals with window management.
 Window management is fundamentally different under Microsoft Windows, Apple MacOS or X Windows.
 Although window management is different, Java has classes that build an abstract graphical interface that the Java programmer works with: AWT (Abstract Window Toolkit).
 Therefore, you never have to worry about what happens under the shell of Java.
 The same Java program can be used under all these operating systems without rewriting the program.

 Applets work great to be transported on the Internet.
 Suppose your filesT.html andT.class has been placed in a directory for websites on the Internet.
-If you now return and start a web client on your own computer, the client first downloads a copy of the HTML file, and starts an internal applet viewer that loads the bytecode fileT.class.
+If you now return and start a web client on your own computer, the client first downloads a copy of the HTML file, and starts an internal applet viewer that loads the bytecode file `T.class`.

 The bytecode file is verified to check that nothing has happened while it has been online.
 If the bytecode file is approved by the verifier, it is handed over to the class loader.
 The class loader controls, among other things, that the downloaded file does not act on its own in place of already loaded classes.
 Classes related to security.